 - Students must present a signed original hardcopy of each of the following: syllabus signature page, SPC EMS Program Handbook signature page, SPC EMS Clinical Handbook signature page, & Student Guide signature page.
-These signature pages are due by the second week of classes. - Cell Phones Cell phones are to be turned OFF or silenced during scheduled class periods.
+These signature pages are due by second week of classes. - Cell Phones Cell phones are to be turned OFF or on silence during scheduled class periods, unless prior approval has been given from the instructor.
 Text messaging is not allowed during scheduled class/lab times.
 Cell phones are to be used outside the classroom or lab only on designated breaks.
-Students are not allowed to have cell phones on their person during exams.
-See "Exams" section for details. - Class Dress Code Due to the environment of the scheduled lab dates, students are required to wear the following: - a.
-Jeans - b.
+Students are not allowed to have cell phones on their person during exams. - Class Dress Code Due to the environment of the scheduled lab dates, students are required to wear the following: - a.
+Jeans or EMS pocket pants - b.
 Closed toed shoes or boots - c.
-Collared shirt or T-shirt - d.
+Collared EMS Program polo shirt or T-shirt - d.
 Watch with a second hand - e.
-Stethoscope (optional)
+Stethoscope - These guidelines are for your protection due to the nature of the EMS environment and the amount of lifting and moving that will take place in the lab. - If you are employed by a local or regional EMS service, do not wear your uniform, badge, pager, or radio to class as this causes distractions from the teaching environment.